-A semi-exclusive version of a bus lane, known as a Business Access and Transit (BAT) lane, restrict travel in the curbside lane to buses, right turns, and local traffic accessing driveways and business parking lots.
+A semi-exclusive version of a bus lane, known as a Business Access and Transit (BAT) lane, restricts travel in the curbside lane to buses, right turns, and local traffic accessing driveways and business parking lots.
 BAT lanes can be implemented in general traffic lanes, or use a parking lane during peak periods.
+The BAT lane concept would be most applicable to the arterial options analyzed by the Rapid Transit Corridors Study.
 BAT lanes have been considered for segments of each alternative where the existing lane configurations and traffic volumes would allow bus operations in a semi-exclusive lane.